-"USB KB Wake-Up From S3" in the Power Management Setup submenu of the BIOS must be set to Enabled.
+Regardless of the USB port used, make sure "USB KB Wake-Up From S3" in the Power Management Setup submenu of the BIOS is set to Enabled.
 Refer to chapter 3 for more information.

 - If you are using the Wake-On-USB Keyboard function for 2 USB ports, the 5VSB power source of your power supply must support ≥1.5A. - If you are using the Wake-On-USB Keyboard function for 3 or more USB ports, the 5VSB power source of your power supply must support ≥2A.